qmacro/domaindle/README.md

 |____/ \___/|_| |_| |_|\__,_|_|_| |_|\__,_|_|\___|
 ```

-Domaindle - Guess 5 letter domains from the Data Dictionary!
+Domaindle - Guess 5-letter domains from the Data Dictionary!

 ## Running it